 The latter’s answer remains in flux, a consistent unknown in an inconsistent world.
 As to the former: at this moment in time, I am a twentysomething trying to find a place in the world, as most twentysomethings are wont to do.
-Currently, I’m a field segment producer for Shed Media, creating the newest season of Supernanny.
+Other answers include documentary producer, freelance writer, Neighborhood Council representative, reader, hobbyist photographer, National Parks annual pass holder . . .

-Topics I’m interested in include public transportation, the idea of “home” and “America”, modernism, anti-gentrification efforts, and living ethically under capitalism (an impossible task).
-I like to think about how the culture we consume (in)explicitly shapes our world, and of course I am tormented daily by thoughts of climate change.
+Topics I’m interested in include public transportation, the idea of “home” and “America”, modernism, prison abolition, anti-gentrification efforts, and living ethically under capitalism (an impossible task).
+I love literature, I like to think about how the culture we consume (in)explicitly shapes our world, and of course I am tormented daily by thoughts of climate change.

-Here’s what I look like to confirm this site was not built by robots.
+Here’s a photo of me to confirm this site was not built by robots.